boahs/Simple-C-programs/README.txt

-This is a simple calculate that can preform the four basic arithmetic funtions.

-Adding, Subtracting, Dividing and multi.

-I have left comments in the code to help readablity.
+This is an assortment of C# Programs I have wrote